SamuelDAlencar/SamuelDAlencar/README.md

  ## [🇺🇸 English]

-  I graduated in Web Development from [Trybe](https://www.betrybe.com/) in 2022, following the best practices in the industry during a period of significant impact in our field, which was the pandemic.

- Software developer at [Oppem](https://oppem.com.br/) since 2022, working on the implementation, maintenance, and decision-making processes related to Opus, our contract management system.
-Starting my career in a startup provided me with a dynamic environment filled with numerous opportunities to apply my technical knowledge and dedication.
-Additionally, I developed my proactivity and engagement by actively participating in every task and opportunity that arose, which not only enriched my professional journey but also contributed to the growth and strengthening of the team.
-These experiences have been fundamental to my evolution as a professional and to the continuous development of the team I work with.
+Fullstack Software Developer at [Oppem](https://oppem.com.br/) since 2022, working on the implementation, maintenance, and decision-making for Opus, our contract management system.

+Computer Science undergraduate (1/4).

+Graduated in Fullstack Web Development at [Trybe](https://www.betrybe.com/) in 2022.

  - Wellness, exercise, podcasts, games, languages, philosophy 📖🎧
  - Completely in love with birds 🦜💚